dead-channel-jp/dead-channel-jp/manuscripts/nagura_am.md

 東浩紀
 -->

 > A questions about charaters is a question about love, and also a novel about characters is a philosophical thought experiment about love.
-Inheriting [Motoko Arai]()'s _"Alternative Sekaikei"_（異セカイ系）, Nagura updates it in this internet environment.
+Inheriting [Motoko Arai](https://en.wikipedia.org/wiki/Motoko_Arai)'s _"...Speechless"_（…絶句）, Nagura updates it in this internet environment.
 This is a new born masterpiece of philosophical characters' novels.
 Narrative parts written in Kansai dialect are also good!
 >
 > [Hiroki Azuma](https://en.wikipedia.org/wiki/Hiroki_Azuma)